Unrepl/unravel/README.md

 ### Simple installation using npm

-On Linux or macOS you can install unravel via npm:
+On Linux or macOS you can install (or update) unravel via npm:

 ```
 sudo npm install -g lumo-cljs unravel-repl